phervas/tictactoe_chatgpt/README.md

-<p>Made this excercise to test ChatGPT's ability to write code.</p>
+<p>This was an excercise to test ChatGPT's ability to write code.
+I did not write a single line of code, just told ChatGPT what add or fix iteratively</p>
-<p>Started with ChatGPT 4o, until it started to go around in circles, fixing some things and breaking others.
-It was very useful to work with "canvas" to run the html code and see the changes/errors, but at one point didn't work anymore</p>
+<p>Started with "GPT-4o", which was fun, until it started to go around in circles, fixing some things and breaking others.
+It was very useful to work with "canvas" to run the html code and see the changes/errors, but at some point didn't work anymore</p>
-<p>Finally, copied a working copy of the code into a "3o Mini High" model which performed really well.</p>
+<p>Finally, copied a working copy of the code into a "o3-mini-high" model which performed slowly, but was really accurate while working on the fixes/features.</p>